• Skip to primary navigation

 • Add the rest of the ingredients.
 Use the empty tomato can to measure out the required amount of water.

 • Now stir well and bring to the boil, then reduce the heat.
 Cover the pan with a tightly fitting lid and leave to simmer on the lowest heat setting for at least 90 minutes.
-You can leave it longer, it won’t come to any harm, but just check occasionally to see that it does not boil dry.
+You can leave it longer, it won't come to any harm but just check occasionally to see that it does not boil dry.
 Top up with additional water if necessary.

 • 20 minutes before the sauce is ready, put a large saucepan of salted water on to boil.
 Once it is boiling, add the pasta and boil for the length of time given on the packet.

-To serve, arrange a bed of pasta on each plate, spoon the bolognege sauce over the pasta, and sprinkle generously with parmesan cheese.
+To serve, arrange a bed of pasta on each plate, spoon the bolognese sauce over the pasta, and sprinkle generously with parmesan cheese.
 If you are feeling really hungry, add a couple of slices of garlic bread and some cherry tomatoes, or a leafy green salad on the side.

 Close up of a pan of spaghetti bolognese sauce.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Can I freeze bolognese sauce?